abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter02.md

 yourself, torturing yourself.

-I think that sometimes, when we see loving-kindness as one of the *brahma viharas*, a divine abiding, that puts it out *there* somewhere:
+I think that sometimes, when we see loving-kindness as one of the *brahmavihāras*, a divine abiding, that puts it out *there* somewhere:
 “The divine, that’s way off somewhere else.”
-One of the monks in England has started translating brahma vihara as “mature emotion,” and that’s a skillful way of bringing attention to that aspect.
+One of the monks in England has started translating brahmavihāra as “mature emotion,” and that’s a skillful way of bringing attention to that aspect.
 It is a mature emotion to be able to turn attention to loving-kindness, compassion, sympathetic joy, and equanimity.
 The doorway into them all is the